Have you forgotten how to write a check?

-There are just some times when you don’t have many other options other than writing a check.
-I think I’ve written a whole two checks this year.
-Since I’ve graduated from high school I haven’t even used a full book of checks.
+Unfortunately, there are just certain times when you don’t have many other options other than writing a check.

 So How Do You Write a Check Anyway?

 There are six fields you will need to fill out and I have numbered them in the image below.
-Follow the instructions that follow the image to learn how to write a check!
+Follow the instructions that follow each image to learn how to write a check with cents.